-The hospitality industry and civic assets within Greater Louisville have a tremendous impact on both the economy and our region's quality of life.
-It is imperative that these businesses and their workforce can operate in a safe and effective manner.
+The Advanced Manufacturing and Logistics industries are vital to the Greater Louisville economy.
+It is imperative that these companies and their workforce can operate in a safe and effective manner.
 To this end, GLI and the Renewal Task Force have engaged with industry leaders to identify and recommend the below operational standards and best practices for your administrations to consider as formal policy is developed.

-Please note this guidance is to build on the already established best practices and requirements available that address specific health and safety concerns related to the spread of COVID-19.
+\Please note this guidance is to build on the already established best practices and requirements available that address specific health and safety concerns related to the spread of COVID-19.